IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 \mbox{}

 The RF cavity computation employing the eigen mode solver on the optimized geometry yielded the following performance and characteristics of the cyclotron system:

-\begin{itemize} \item \textbf{Frequency:} The RF cavity operates at a frequency of 32.805 MHz, ensuring compatibility with the designed acceleration, and the RFQ integration, \item \textbf{Voltage Ratio (center to outer radius):} The reached voltage ratio is 0.283, indicating that computed voltages at center would be 65.2 kV for a chosen voltage of 230 kV at the outer radius (2m), \item \textbf{CST computed quality factor (Q):} 10586, \item \textbf{Estimated quality factor (Q):} 7281,

-\item \textbf{Stored Energy (for max RF of 230 kV at 2 m):} 4.06 Joules \item \textbf{CST Computed Losses:} The computed losses per cavity using CST simulations are 79 kW, \item \textbf{Estimated Power Dissipation:} By experience, senior RF designers at IBA state that the CST eigenmode simulations underestimate the actual losses by up to 30\%.
-If we increase the CST computed losses (79 kW) by this percentage, the actual estimated power dissipation per cavity becomes 113 kW.

-\item \textbf{Estimated Power Requirement:} To effectively drive the cyclotron, each cavity will require an estimated power input of at least 263 kW, which include power dissipation and beam loading.

-\item \textbf{Maximal Surface Current:} The rms surface current reaches a maximum of 17052.6 A/m in some reduced locations.
-Which leads to a maximum surface power of 43.5 W/cm².
+\begin{itemize} \item \textbf{Frequency:} The RF cavity operates at a frequency of 32.805~MHz, ensuring compatibility with the designed acceleration and the RFQ integration. \item \textbf{Voltage Ratio (center to outer radius):} The reached voltage ratio is 0.283, indicating that computed voltages at center would be 65.2~kV for a chosen voltage of 230~kV at the outer radius (2~m). \item \textbf{CST computed quality factor (Q):} 10586 \item \textbf{Estimated quality factor (Q):} 7281 \item \textbf{Stored Energy (for max RF of 230~kV at 2~m):} 4.06~J \item \textbf{CST Computed Losses:} The computed losses per cavity using CST simulations are 79~kW. \item \textbf{Estimated Power Dissipation:} By experience, senior RF designers at IBA state that the CST eigenmode simulations underestimate the actual losses by up to 30\%.
+If we increase the CST computed losses (79~kW) by this percentage, the actual estimated power dissipation per cavity becomes 113~kW. \item \textbf{Estimated Power Requirement:} To effectively drive the cyclotron, each cavity will require an estimated power input of at least 263~kW, which include power dissipation and beam loading. \item \textbf{Maximal Surface Current:} The RMS surface current reaches a maximum of 17052.6~A/m in some reduced locations.
+Which leads to a maximum surface power of 43.5~W/cm$^2$.
 This maximal surface power is localized on the dee edges.
 Careful attention will be required for thermal management in these regions.
-For the rest of the surfaces, the thermal dissipation is well below 10 W/cm².
-See figure \ref{fig:RF_11_surface_current} and \ref{fig:RF_12_surface_current_above_10W_m} While matching the requirement, these computation results provide valuable information for next steps of the Cyclotron's RF cavity design including consideration in managing thermal effects. \end{itemize}
+For the rest of the surfaces, the thermal dissipation is well below 10~W/cm$^2$.
+See Figs.~\ref{fig:RF_11_surface_current} and \ref{fig:RF_12_surface_current_above_10W_m}.
+While matching the requirement, these computation results provide valuable information for next steps of the cyclotron's RF cavity design including consideration in managing thermal effects. \end{itemize}